TimVdWalle/myDotfiles/README.md

 + Start raycast and finnish setup

 + Open fork; drag myDotfiles folder into it; discard all changes; checkout master branch from origin; fetch and pull
++ When Laravel folder is empty: delete laravel folder and run script again